 AllowedIPs is set to a catch-all address.

 If the option is enabled, the WireGuard client adds Windows Firewall rules to block all traffic that is neither to nor from the tunnel interface.

 As mentioned before, I use this configuration to route all IP traffic through the VPN, so it makes sense to enable this option to prevent accidentally sending IP packets outside the VPN.

-If you use WireGuard for connection to a private network, like a company LAN or your home network, you don't enable this option and configure
+If you use WireGuard to connect to a private network, like a company LAN or your home network, you don't need to enable this option.
+Instead, configure

-AllowedIPs so that only IP addresses of your private network are routed through the VPN.
+AllowedIPs so that only your private network IP addresses are routed through the VPN.